Hooks

 Paste your brand profile URL and get niche-specific hook variations with full scripts and shot plans.

-What type of hook gets the most saves in skincare?▼
+What type of hook is easiest to save in skincare?

-Warning hooks ("stop doing X") and ingredient education hooks ("your moisturizer is missing X") consistently get the highest save rates because viewers treat them as reference material to revisit before purchasing.
+Warning hooks and ingredient education hooks can earn saves when they give viewers clear, claim-safe reference material to revisit before purchasing.

 Avoid absolute medical claims.
 Use "in my experience" and "studies suggest" framing.
 Superdirector generates brand-safe hook variations that avoid compliance issues while maintaining engagement.

 No — delay the product reveal.
 Create a knowledge gap first (the warning, the missing ingredient, the mistake).
-Show the product as the solution 5-10 seconds in.
-This increases watch time and algorithmic reach.
+Show the product as the solution after the viewer understands the problem.